 Wrist Pulse Analyzer

-- To acquire the radial arterial acoustic vibrations through non-invasive pulse detector.
+- To acquire radial arterial acoustic vibrations through a non-invasive pulse detector

-- To provide a complete analysis of the overall constitution of a person in accordance with the TCM and Ayurveda principles through charts and bar graphs.
+To provide complete analysis of the overall constitution of a person in accordance with the TCM and Ayurveda principles through charts and bar graphs

-- A wrist pulse detector which takes the acoustic vibrations of the radial arterial pulse and an intelligent machine which analyses the pulse variations and provides vital five elements energy level information which aids in the correct diagnosis of the ailments.
+- A wrist pulse detector which takes acoustic vibrations of the radial arterial pulse and an intelligent machine which analyses these variations and provides vital five elements energy level information which aids in the correct diagnosis of ailments.

-- Alternative medicine practitioners (AYUSH) for getting the complete body constitution of the patient.
+- Alternative medicine practitioners (AYUSH) for getting complete body constitution of the patient.

 - Patients in terms of getting better and affordable alternative therapies.

 - Researchers to pursue their research on pulse diagnosis and alternate therapies.

 Whole-Cell Modeling and Simulation

 Understanding and engineering of biological systems require comprehensive models of cellular physiology with 100% predictability.
 These whole-cell models guide experiments in molecular biologyand enable simulation and computer-aided design in synthetic biology.
 Theyhelp personalized medical treatment.
 Constructing comprehensive whole cell models with sufficient detail and validating them is a massive work.
 Modeling larger cells and more complex physiology involve (i) model building and integration, (ii) model validation, (iii) data curation, (iv) experimental interrogation, (v) analysis and visualization, (vi) accelerated computation, (vii) community development and (viii) collaboration.
 A broader multidisciplinary research community is needed to innovate in all these areas.
 As a first step, a study on the issues and challenges is initiated at the lab and is in progress.

 Figure 4: Whole-Cell Modeling Process